jsknnr/stationeers-server/README.md

 ## FAQ

+**Q:** My server keeps failing to update with error `state is 0x6 after update job.` from steam **A:** The steam app manifest is in a broken state and you will need to delete the manifest.
+I am not sure why this happens.
+From your storage volume: `rm steamapps/appmanifest_600760.acf` and then restart the container.

 **Q:** Can you change and or make the user and group IDs configurable? \
 **A:** Short answer, no I will not.
 Longer answer, for security reasons it is best that containers have UID/GIDs at or above 10000 to avoid collision with container host UID/GIDs.
 To make this configurable, the container would have to start as root and then later change to the desired user... this is also a security concern.
 If you *really* need to change this, just take my repo and build your own image with IDs you prefer.
 Just change the build args in the Containerfile.